Ross Smith (darts player): 2012–2017: Switch to PDC

 He began 2014 at 54th place in the rankings meaning he rose 25 positions during the previous year.
 He lost 9–5 in the third round of the UK Open to Kim Huybrechts.
 Smith's only quarter-final showing of the year came at the 19th Players Championship where he lost 6–3 to Gerwyn Price.
 He missed out on qualifying for the 2015 World Championship by just £500 on the Pro Tour Order of Merit.

 Smith saw off Kevin Thomas at the German Darts Championship and came from 4–1 behind against Peter Wright in the second round to force a deciding leg in which he missed one match dart to lose 6–5.
 2015 proved to be a difficult year for Smith as he could only record one more last 32 finish out of the events he played in.
-Smith explained that the birth of his child and starting a new job had left him with no time to practice.
+Smith explained that the birth of his child and starting a new job had left him with no time to practise.
 He fell to 74th on the Order of Merit meaning he needed to enter 2016 Q School.
 Smith hit a nine darter on the first day and on the final day eliminated seven players, concluding with a 5–4 victory over Mick McGowan to win a new two-year tour card and stated that his goal was to get in the top 40 in the rankings.

 He failed to qualify for the 2016 UK Open and reached the last 32 of an event for the only time this year at the fourth Players Championship event by beating Peter Wright and Dennis Smith, before losing 6–2 Rowby-John Rodriguez.
 He reached the main draw of the Gibraltar Darts Trophy and Austrian Darts Open, but was eliminated in the first round of both.

 After 2017, during which he took a break from playing darts, he lost his PDC Tour card.